PHPOffice/PhpSpreadsheet/README.md

 PhpSpreadsheet is a library written in pure PHP and offers a set of classes that allow you to read and write various spreadsheet file formats such as Excel and LibreOffice Calc.

+This branch (release390) is maintained (for security and some bug fixes), but it is *not* the latest version of PhpSpreadsheet, and may therefore lack features and bug fixes found in the latest version.

+## PHP Version Support

+LTS: For maintained branches, support for PHP versions will only be maintained for a period of six months beyond the [end of life](https://www.php.net/supported-versions) of that PHP version.

+Currently the required PHP minimum version is PHP __8.1__, and we [will support that version](https://www.php.net/supported-versions.php) until 30th June 2026.

+See the `composer.json` for other requirements.

 ## Installation